 2. Know what you have to offer the company

-They’re going to ask you to tell them a little bit about yourself.
-They’re going to ask you about your experience.
-They’re going to ask you why you want to work for that company, and they’re going to ask you why you want to leave your current job.
+The hiring manager is going to ask you to tell them a little bit about yourself.
+They’re going to ask you about your experience, why you want to work for the company, and why you want to leave your current job.
 Have an answer for each of these.
-It doesn’t have to be long, just be positive and truthful.
-Practice your responses as much as possible with anyone who will listen and give feedback prior to your interview.

 4. Practice being likable